-Learn from high quality academic presenters – and have fun in the process!
+Learn from high-quality academic presenters – and have fun in the process!

 We understand the pressures that educators can feel in the current “high-stakes testing environment.”
 Summer Institutes’ academic resources and relation-based networking support will help teachers continue to strive for those important high academic performance goals.
-For the past four years our workshop surveys show a significant increase of reports from private school teachers, public school teachers, NEA and AFT members about burnout, increased stress, as well as lack of time and energy to develop supportive relationships.
+For the past four years our workshop surveys show a significant increase from private school teachers, public school teachers, NEA and AFT members about burnout, increased stress, as well as lack of time and energy to develop supportive relationships.
 Our goal at Summer Institutes is to combine test-based education with relationship-concepts in order to decrease teacher stress and increase student achievement.

 A typical day at Summer Institutes consists of a unique combination of standards-based, multi-topic keynote speakers, subject specific breakout sessions, educational field-based learning trips and wellness/relationship options.

-What makes Summer Institutes unique?
+What makes Summer Institutes Unique?

-Multi-topics keynote speakers address teaching strategies that are not normally covered in single subject courses – Example: In a single subject math course, you would not receive information on topics like “How To Handle Bullying in the Classroom,” “Student Self Esteem,” “Building Relationships,” and a variety of other relevant topics!
+Multi-topics keynote speakers address teaching strategies that are not normally covered in single subject courses – Example: In a single subject math course, you would not receive information on topics like, “How To Handle Bullying in the Classroom,” “Student Self Esteem,” “Building Relationships,” and a variety of other relevant topics.

 Place-Based Education Opportunities